 3. Rent a Cabana

-These beautifully designed Cabanas, with exotic Mahogany finishing.
-Feature a large L-shaped couch that can fit close to 10 people easy.
-A coffee table, a mini fridge for cooling your water in, a ceiling fan, four lounge chairs on the porch area, 4 floating pads, fresh towel supply, snacks, a bowl of fresh fruit, dedicated waiter service, extra $50 credit for food, and a private shower on the back.
+Cabana rentals start at $249 for 8 guests with additional fees for more guests.
+These beautifully designed cabanas feature a large L-shaped couch, a mini-fridge, ceiling fan, four lounge chairs on the porch area, four floating pads, fresh towel supply, snacks, a bowl of fresh fruit, dedicated waiter service, an extra $50 credit for food and a private shower on the back.

-Pre-order a cheese board, sushi or tacos and find them waiting for you in the Cabana.
-And start your GSC port day in style and in a party mood.
-There is a bar close to the cabanas, so you are never too far away to quench your thirst with colorful island drinks.
-The large cabanas go for $319 while the smaller ones go for $299.
-The difference in price dictating how many people they can host and where they are located.
+Pre-order a cheese board, sushi or tacos and find them waiting for you in the cabana.
+It’s a great way to start your Great Stirrup Cay visit in style with a party mood.
+There is a bar close to the cabanas, so you are never too far away to quench your thirst with chilled island drinks.

 Great Stirrup Cay Shore Excursions